arniber21/RideshareWeb/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Team

-- Arnab Ghosh - Lead Developer

-## 📞 Support

-For support, please email support@avec-rideshare.com or join our Discord community.